Influence of optical aberrations on the accuracy of an atomic gravimeter

-In Figure~\ref{Fig4:ChangeInitPos}, simulations are carried out for the same interferometer sequence with an interval between Raman pulses of $80$~ms and for different configurations of the initial atomic cloud: (\ref{Fig4a:ChangeInitPos_MOT}) in a MOT with a temperature of $\Theta=2$~$\mu$K and an initial size of $\sigma_{xy} = 300$~$\mu$m, (\ref{Fig4b:ChangeInitPos_DP}) in a dipole trap with a temperature of $\Theta=30$~nK and an initial size of $\sigma_{xy} = 10$~$\mu$m, (\ref{Fig4c:ChangeInitPos_DK}) for a delta-kicked cloud with a temperature of $\Theta=5$~nK and an initial size of $\sigma_{xy} = 200$~$\mu$m.
+In Figure~\ref{Fig4:ChangeInitPos}, simulations are carried out with raw data of mirror surface~2 in Figure~\ref{Fig2b:SurfaceMirror2} for the same interferometer sequence with an interval between Raman pulses of $80$~ms and for different configurations of the initial atomic cloud.
+In Figure~\ref{Fig4a:ChangeInitPos_MOT}, the cloud is prepared in the usual gravimeter operating scheme (MOT and molasses) with a temperature of $\Theta=2$~$\mu$K and an initial size of $\sigma_{xy} = 300$~$\mu$m.
+At position $\p{x, y} = \p{0,0}$ the gravity bias is $-2.836(4)\ \mu$Gal, which is lower than the $-8.042(5)\ \mu$Gal obtained with mirror surface~1 Figure~\ref{Fig2a:SurfaceMirror1}.
+In addition, while the gravity bias gradient is of the order of $10$~$\mu$Gal~mm$^{-1}$ at the center of the zone of interest, the area for $-500$~$\mu$m~$\leq x \leq$ ~$500$~$\mu$m and $200$~$\mu$m~$\leq y \leq$ ~$500$~$\mu$m exhibits a typical gradient of the order of $1$~$\mu$Gal~mm$^{-1}$, which would enhance the stability of the apparatus with respect to intensity fluctuations of the MOT laser beams that cause fluctuations in initial position \cite{louchet-chauvetInfluenceTransverseMotion2011}.
+In comparison, the same simulation performed with the mirror surface~1 in Figure~\ref{Fig2a:SurfaceMirror1} shows a gravity bias gradient of the order of $10\ \mu$Gal~mm$^{-1}$ over most of the area under consideration.
+Consequently, the study of surface~2 Figure~\ref{Fig2b:SurfaceMirror2} with different initial configurations of the atomic cloud has been privileged.
+In Figure~\ref{Fig4b:ChangeInitPos_DP}, the cloud is prepared in a dipole trap with a temperature of $\Theta=30$~nK and an initial size of $\sigma_{xy} = 10$~$\mu$m, and Figure~\ref{Fig4c:ChangeInitPos_DK} shows simulation for a delta-kicked cloud with a temperature of $\Theta=5$~nK and an initial size of $\sigma_{xy} = 200$~$\mu$m.